TeMeta/define-json/README.md

 A given set of data products can be described using define-json to provide enhanced metadata around lineage, semantics and derivations.

 In the context of a Clinical Data Fabric/Mesh/Lake, MDR, or Operational Data Store: define-json can be used as a means of recording granular value-level lineage within dataset, allowing tooling to show dependencies and impact analysis.

+Define can even be used a psuedo 'MDR' with the way it tracks dependencies, provenance and impact analysis.

+- `SourceItem` structure has detailed information about where the value came from, whether it's a document or CRF form or source dataset with its own referencable `Item`.
+- `wasDerivedFrom` relationship is borrows from PROV-O (Provenance Ontology) exclusively to denote template reuse i.e. "I am reusing this definition from somewhere else and making it my own".
+- `SourceItem` denotes a direct link.
+Changes to the source will impact the target.
+Conversely `wasDerivedFrom` relationship only provides provenance and lets you identify reuse without coupling the instances - you can modify each instance independently.

 ## Define bridges implementation and meaning